blurry-dev/blurry/README.md

 ### Content

-Blurry content files are Markdown files with YAML front matter, which is a common pattern in other static site generators like [Hugo](https://gohugo.io/content-management/front-matter/) and [Jekyll](https://jekyllrb.com/docs/front-matter/).
+Blurry content files are Markdown files with [TOML](https://toml.io/en/) front matter, which is a common pattern in other static site generators like [Hugo](https://gohugo.io/content-management/front-matter/) and [Jekyll](https://jekyllrb.com/docs/front-matter/).
 The front matter should conform to a [Schema.org](https://schema.org/) Type, and the front matter will be available as template context for the Jinja template named after the schema type.
 The Markdown content is converted to HTML and is added to the Jinja template context as `body`.